 The Queensland Sexual Assault Helpline provides free information, advice and counselling support.
 They can also provide referrals to services near you.

-The SMSU provides free, confidential support to members of the UQ community around sexual assault and harassment.
+UQ Safer Communities provides free, confidential support to members of the UQ community around gender-based violence.
 They can provide information about your reporting options, including reporting to the police.

 To make an appointment: